RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 For details and rules of Google Summer of Code 2026, please see the [GSoC 2026 Official Website](https://summerofcode.withgoogle.com/).
 For timeline, see [Official Google Summer of Code 2026 Timeline](https://developers.google.com/open-source/gsoc/timeline) for more details.

+If you intend to use AI to assist you in the creation of your project proposal, please be aware that we will not be accepting any proposals that is directly created by an LLM or Agentic AI tooling.
+The proposal must be crafted by you personally (OK to use AI for research, translation, and so on) and you must be ready to defend every line of its content when/if we contact you for a meeting.
+You should also be engaged within our community (active on our [Google Summer of Code 2026 Team ](https://open.rocket.chat/channel/opensource2026), attend our weekly tea time, take our live workshops, and so on) and have auditable Github activity to increase the probability of your proposal being considered for GSoC 2026.
+See [Google's Contributors Guide on using AI tooling in GSoC 2026](https://docs.google.com/document/d/1t9GcIBnNXPNO6klRQvU8pL8-uV6afzLo6JUAM299suA/edit?tab=t.0#heading=h.tgbr0z4x9eg5) for some suggestions.

 ### **Contacting Rocket.Chat**

 For general information, please visit our 24 x 7 community channel for Google Summer of Code 2026 : [https://open.rocket.chat/channel/opensource2026](https://open.rocket.chat/channel/opensource2026)